Paperback: £12.99 / $19.95

 ISBN: 978-1-84905-341-9, BIC 2: JNH JKSN

-Shortlisted for the School Library Association Information Book Award 2014
+Children's Choice Winner School Library Association Information Book Award 2014

 The Anxiety Gremlin loves one thing -- to feed on your anxiety!
 But watch out, as the fuller he gets, the more anxious you get!
 How can you stop him?
 Starve him of his favourite food -- your anxiety -- and he'll shrink and shrivel away.